-- Once again, Brad Hall gives us the news.
-This week, Joe Piscopo give us the sports and focuses on the next day's Super Bowl, we see footage of Barbie the Nazi, "Dr. Ruth" drops in for a segment to discuss sexual dysfunction, Eddie discussed the issues with Reagan denying a holiday for Martin Luther King Jr, and "Walter Cronkite" drops in to judge Brad Hall's sign off.
+Once again, Brad Hall gives us the news.
+This week, Joe Piscopo gives us the sports and focuses on the next day's Super Bowl.
+We see footage of Barbie the Nazi, "Dr. Ruth" drops in for a segment to discuss sexual dysfunction, Eddie discussed the issues with Reagan denying a holiday for Martin Luther King Jr, and "Walter Cronkite" drops in to judge Brad Hall's sign off.

 Hell Bent For Glory is another black and white sketch that takes place during one of the World Wars.
 In it, a soldier's been shot and is about to die when a blind French local arrives and aids the medics to help him.
 When the soldiers hear that the injury is worse than the medic is putting on, Eddie gets more concerned than the actual injured soldier.
 He knows as the only black guy that he's the next in line to die and the captain confirms these fears as if he knows the future which he does because he's actually read the script.

 We then went to a house party where Gary Kroeger tries to tell a joke, but it completely bombs.
 The sketch then turned into a fake ad for Ed McMahon For Rent where he'll laugh at every dumb joke to help make you the star of the party.

 Five Minutes To Reflect is a religious show hosted by Rick Moranis as a rabbi who shares some of the missing books from the Old Testament but gets cut off before he can get into the details and complains the entire time the camera pans out.